maks0nrq/GPT3-example/README.md

 - Make sure that your API key has not expired.
 - Make sure that your internet connection is working properly.
 - If you continue to experience issues, please refer to the [GPT-3 API documentation](https://beta.openai.com/docs/api-reference/introduction) or contact OpenAI support for further assistance.

-### License
-This example code is licensed under the MIT license.
-See the LICENSE file for details.